zerospiel/docs/docs/admin/kof/kof-kcm-region.md

 ...
 ```

+Make sure to apply all the main [KOF Child Cluster](kof-install.md#child-cluster) steps for this `ClusterDeployment`.
 > NOTE:
 > Within a KCM Region, all KOF clusters (both kof-regional and kof-child) operate in isolation from any KOF clusters that are not part of the same Region.